Game and Tournament Rules

 Sportsmanship & Waiver Requirement

-• Managers must submit to the tournament director no later than 5:00pm on the Friday before the event a complete roster of expected players, along with email addresses for each player.
+• Managers must submit to the tournament director no later than 6:00pm on the Wednesday before the event a complete and final roster of expected players, along with email addresses for each player.
 It is understood that there may be late drops and late additions to a team’s roster.
-Managers are responsible for supplying the director with the information on any late additions, and may inform the director of the names of any players who were on the roster but did not appear in games.
+Managers are responsible for supplying the director with the information on any late additions, and may inform the director of the names of any players who were on the roster, but did not appear in games.

 • Each participant MUST consent to an injury waiver prior to taking the field, and will not be allowed to participate until such waiver consent is obtained.
 Players who register online shall consent to the waiver at that time.
 Managers must confirm that their players have consented to waivers.
 Players must obtain a wristband from the registration desk after confirming that they have signed the required waiver and must wear the wristband throughout the tournament.
 A team fielding a player who has not consented to the waiver may have any games in which the player participated declared a forfeit by the tournament director.